Multi-Node LLM Serving Using sig LWS and vLLM

 persistentVolumeClaimName: llm-snapshotter-${each.key}

-- Run a Kubernetes job with the PVC mounted to the job container.
+• Run a Kubernetes job with the PVC mounted to the job container.
 Download the model weights into the mounted directory.
-And towards the end take a snaphot.
+And towards the end take a snapshot.
 The process looks like this:

-There are also other few options that has been considered, but are not chosen eventually:
+There are also a few options that have been considered but are not chosen eventually:

-- FUSE uses GCS/S3 as the backend - practically we noticed it is painfully slow with approx. 100MB/s read speed against GCS.
-In theory it can be improved with Google private service connect, but we have not verified it.
+• FUSE uses GCS/S3 as the backend—practically we noticed it is painfully slow with approx. 100MB/s read speed against GCS.
+In theory, it can be improved with Google private service connected, but we have not verified it.

 Final Thoughts

-In this article we showed that with SIG LWS it is possible to serving LLM in a multi-node manner.
+In this article we showed that with SIG LWS it is possible to serve LLM in a multi-node manner.

-- Proprietary solutions such as OpenAI or Anthroptic can not be used due to privacy, data sensitivity or regulatory concerns,
+• Proprietary solutions such as OpenAI or Anthropic cannot be used due to privacy, data sensitivity or regulatory concerns,

-- Your LLM inference usage reached a certain critical mass where running your own model is more cost effective than using 3rd party inference as a service in terms of cost per 1000 tokens.
+• Your LLM inference usage reached a certain critical mass where running your own model is higher cost-effective than using third party inference as a service in terms of cost per 1000 tokens.

-- Unless your usage reaches a certain critical mass, the cost per token is orders of magnitude higher vs using 3rd party inference services, unless you are willing to scale down to zero, but it is a significant sacrifice in terms of “first token latency” depending on the type of workload and whether it is tolerable by the end customer.
+• Unless your usage reaches a certain critical mass, the cost per token is orders of size higher vs. using third party inference services, unless you are willing to scale down to zero.
+However, this is a significant sacrifice in terms of “first token latency” depending on the type of workload and whether it is tolerable by the end customer.

-- You are likely out-competed by hyper-specialised 3rd party services if managing LLM is not your core competency.
+• You are likely outcompeted by hyper-specialized third party services if managing LLM is not your core competency.